 Approximately 75% of colorectal cancers are sporadic, developing in people with no specific risk factors.

-However, potential risk factors include increasing age, family history, inflammatory bowel disease, low fibre diet, high processed meat intake, smoking, and high alcohol intake.
+However, potential risk factors include increasing age, male gender, family history (positive family history is present in 10–20% of all patients with colorectal cancer), inflammatory bowel disease, low fibre diet, high processed meat intake, smoking, and excess alcohol intake.

-The common clinical features of bowel cancer include change in bowel habit, rectal bleeding, weight loss*, abdominal pain, and iron-deficiency anaemia.
+The common clinical features of bowel cancer include change in bowel habit, rectal bleeding, weight loss*, abdominal pain, and symptoms of (iron-deficiency) anaemia.

 Classically, clinical features vary slightly depending on the location of the cancer:

-- Right-sided colon cancers – abdominal pain, occult bleeding / anaemia, mass in right iliac fossa, and often present late
+- Right-sided colon cancers – abdominal pain, iron-deficiency anaemia, palpable mass in right iliac fossa, often present late

-- Left-sided colon cancers – rectal bleeding, change in bowel habit, tenesmus, mass in left iliac fossa or on PR exam
+- Left-sided colon cancers – rectal bleeding, change in bowel habit, tenesmus, palpable mass in left iliac fossa or on PR exam

 In the UK, NICE guidance recommends that patients should be referred for urgent investigation of suspected bowel cancer if: